ngs-doo/dsl-json/README.md

 ## Dependencies

 Core library (with analysis processor) and DSL Platform annotation processor targets Java6.
 Java8 library includes runtime analysis, reflection support, annotation processor and Java8 specific types.
 When Java8 annotation processor is used Mono/.NET doesn't need to be present on the system.
+Android can use Java8 version of the library even on older versions due to lazy loading of types which avoids loading types Android does not support.

 Library can be added as Maven dependency with:

     <dependency>
       <groupId>com.dslplatform</groupId>
       <artifactId>dsl-json</artifactId>
-      <version>1.7.5</version>
+      <version>1.8.0</version>
     </dependency>

 ## Runtime analysis